rduenasf/birding/docs/birds/houspa.md

 scientific_name: "Passer domesticus"
 order: "Passeriformes"
 family: "Passeridae (Old World Sparrows)"
 description: "Passer domesticus is a species of bird in the Passeridae (Old World Sparrows) family.
-It has been observed 23 times.
+It has been observed 24 times.
+It has been photographed.
 It has been recorded."
 species_group: "Old World Sparrows"
 species_code: "houspa"

 sidebar_position: 210
-sidebar_class_name: " has-audio"
+sidebar_class_name: "has-photo has-audio"
 tags:
   - Passeriformes
   - Passeridae (Old World Sparrows)
   - Old World Sparrows
-  - Needs Photo
+  - Has Photo
   - Has Audio
 ---